 Reproduction

-Male leafy sea dragons bear the young, just like sea horses do.
-But unlike sea horses, which have a pouch, the male sea dragon has a spongy brood patch on the underside of its tail, which is where females lay their bright-pink eggs during mating.
+Male sea dragons bear the young, just like sea horses do.
+But unlike sea horses, which have a pouch, the male seadragons have a spongy brood patch on the underside of the tail, which is where females lay their bright-pink eggs during mating.

-Sea dragon females can produce as many as 300 bright-pink eggs at a time.
+Females can produce as many as 300 bright-pink eggs at a time.
 In the process of moving from the female to the male, the eggs are fertilized.
-The eggs are incubated and carried to term by the males, then release the baby sea dragons into the water after around 4 to 6 weeks.
+The fertilized eggs are incubated and carried to term by the males, the babies are released into the water after around 4 to 6 weeks.
 The offspring are known as fry hatch, and they resemble miniature versions of their parents but without any of the adult’s camouflaging leafy appendages.
 Soon after hatching, their offspring becomes independent.

-As mostly solitary creatures, the male sea dragons court the female sea dragons and pair up with them purely to breed.
+As mostly solitary creatures, the male leafy seadragons court the female sea dragons and pair up with them purely to breed.
 For the rest of their lives, they live alone.
 From the ages of two years and onwards, they reach sexual maturity.

 Threats